 Dog bites occur daily in Arizona.
 They can cause severe damage and emotional suffering.
 If you are the victim of a dog bite, then you need an experienced attorney to seek insurance availability and get you just compensation.
-At Dove Law Firm, our Dog Bite Attorney, Shawn Haven Dove, will start immediately on your case so that you can solely focus on recovering from your injuries.
+At Dove Law Firm, our Arizona restraining order lawyer and Dog Bite Attorney, Shawn Haven Dove, will start immediately on your case so that you can solely focus on recovering from your injuries.

 Under Arizona Revised Statutes, ARS 11-§1025A : The owner of a dog which bites a person when the person is in or on a public place or lawfully in or on a private place, including the property of the owner of the dog, is liable for damages suffered by the person bitten, regardless of the former viciousness of the dog or the owner’s knowledge of its viciousness.
 In other words, as long as you had a right to be in the area where you were bit and did not tease the animal, the owner is liable for any injuries you sustain as a result of that bite.

 Other states have a “one bite” rule that allows a dog one bite without consequences.
 Arizona does not have a “one bite” rule.
 The previous behavior of the animal is not considered.
 The owner of the dog is liable even on the first bite.
 Arizona laws do not allow a dog owner a free pass from their dog’s first bite.
 “In Arizona, dogs do not get one free bite; owners are held strictly liable for injuries caused by their dogs’ actions and liability is imposed without regard to an owner’s knowledge of the dog’s viciousness.”
 Massey v.
 Colaric, 151 Ariz.
 65, 725 P.2d 1099 (1986).

 What should you do if bitten by a dog?

 - Find an area away from the animal that is a safe environment

 - Call Animal Control and report the bite